mbialoru/timebox/docs/naming_convention.md

 * Each method / function name should begin with a verb, then same rules like for class names should be followed.

-* The first character of function / method argument names should be lower case.
-  All words starting after the first letter should be the upper case - camelCase
+* Arguments should be prepended with ‘t_’, rest of the name should follow snake_case.

 * The variable name should begin with an alphabet ASCII character, rest should follow snake_case rule.